pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 A project is a group of recordings.
 You create projects from the Recordings view in Drive by selecting one or more recordings and clicking "create project from recording".
 You can also add projects to existing recordings.

-Within a project, you can annotate recordings with events and create [enrichments]() to power your analysis.
+Within a project, you can annotate recordings with events and create [enrichments](/invisible/explanation/enrichments) to power your analysis.

 ## Events
 You can annotate relevant points in time in your recordings using **Events**.
 An event is essentially a timestamp in a recording with an assigned name.
 You can use events to filter your data temporally to the sections that interest you.

 You may for example want to mark when a certain stimulus became visible and disappeared again with events called `stimulus_start` and `stimulus_end`.
 Using those, you can filter your data to only consider samples for which the stimulus was present.

-Events are also used for the definition of [enrichments]() to indicate on what sections of your recordings they should be calculated.
+Events are also used for the definition of [enrichments](/invisible/explanation/enrichments) to indicate on what sections of your recordings they should be calculated.

-You can add events to your recordings post hoc in the project editor, or you can create them at recording time using the real-time API.
-See "[How to save events using the real-time API?]()" for an example of the latter.
+You can add events to your recordings post hoc in the project editor, or you can create them at recording time using the [real-time API](/invisible/tutorials/real-time-api).

-Existing events can be downloaded as part of the [Raw Data Export]().
+Existing events can be downloaded as part of the [Raw Data Export](/invisible/explanation/enrichments/#raw-data-exporter).

 ## Workspaces
 Workspaces are containers for your data and enable you to share data in Pupil Cloud with your collaborators.
 All data in Pupil Cloud is part of a workspace and the workspace owner can control access to it.
 This includes recordings, wearers, templates, labels, projects, and enrichments, which are all isolated within a workspace.